 B5.
 HatchDisposition Table

 This table designates the final disposition of fish bodies processed at hatchery facilities.
 This table has a many to one relationship with the HatchRetMain table (via TrendID and KeyDate).
-(Back to Trend table) (Back to HatchRetMain) (Back to table of contents)
+(Back to HatchRetMain table) (Back to table of contents) (Back to Trend table) (Back to HatchRetMain) (Back to table of contents)